“There is no friend, as loyal as a book.” Ernest Hemingway.

 4. Reread the books

 Your child might bring the same book to you again and again, and ask you to read it.
 Do not say no or hesitate, read it to the child as many times as the child wants.
 It will help the child in recalling what the child already understood, in addition to it picking up new words and concepts.
-So, read your child’s favorite stories repeatedly.
+So, read your child’s favourite stories repeatedly.
 It will also help enhance memory.

 Related: Benefits of reading to children.